simongregory/dynamite/README.md

-# BBC iPlayer Dynamite Spider
+# Dynamite

-A testing tool to check Dynamite is serving the expected content to iPlayer clients.
+An idea for a testing tool to check Dynamite is serving up the expected meta data to iPlayer clients.